AdamDriverFactCheck/AdamDriverFactCheck/README.md

 # Fact-checking the most inflammatory claims about Adam Driver

+Is something wrong?
+Send a pull request with evidence.

 ## Claim: Adam Driver’s wife, Joanne Tucker, comes from a Bermudan slave-owning family

 **Fact Check:** Possibly True; lacks context